arrowarcher1/arrowarcher1/README.md

 I have been learning to code since I was young, something about coding always jumped out to me as being really cool because you can get results from what you do in real-time.
 I kept on this passion and hope to have a career in computer science one day.

-* 🌍  I'm based in Los Angeles
 * ✉️  You can contact me at [andrew@andrewvano.com](mailto:andrew@andrewvano.com)
-* 🧠  I'm learning a little bit of each language to grow my overall understanding.
-* 🤝  I'm open to collaborating on any projects that can help me grow my skills.

 ### Skills